 The secondary files are comprised of the same basic elements as the primary but in counterpoint.
 The voices are a harmony part with some words left out and some rhythms changed.
 The guitars are softer and brittle, maybe unamplified electric guitars, and they are picking out upper extensions, adding red, orange, and yellow to the chords.
 The secondaries' effects clouds are more summer cicada and vaguely scary on their own.

 I have placed each secondary in its proper starting place along the primary.
 I am highlighting and deleting various amounts of the beginnings of the secondaries.
 This shifts them back in time a little, changing their relationship with the primary.
 The real excitement in all this, the reason I'm trying out these simple edits over and over for hours, lies in the fact that the relationship between prime and second files is mysteriously complex and always changing.
 The tiniest phase adjustment can create completely new modulation effects which are not limited to or bound by any area or idea of sound.
 It is as if the files are the bits of coloured glass in a kaleidoscope, with the slightest turn of the sound-optic barrel a completely new array of morphing crystals grows.
-Eureka!

 I know that I can play this euphoric game for as long as I'd like to.
 It won't go away.
 Really, it’s just practice.
 Tomorrow I will quickly and easily recreate this situation with real sound files that I can see on my computer.